vertical divider

 |

-In 1657 the superior of the beguines Philipotte Dysembaert decided to demolish the old church and build a completely new one, in the Renaissance style.
-However, in 1660 the works were suspended.
-Only in 1710, on the order of the superior, Francoise van Hoorebeke, the works were resumed.
-This time the church was to be built in the baroque style.
+In the year 1657 the superior of the beguines Philipotte Dysembaert decided to demolish the old church and build a completely new one, in the Renaissance style.
+However, in 1660 the work was stopped.
+It was not until 1710 that, on the orders of the superior Francoise van Hoorebeke, the construction was resumed.
+This time the church was to be built in the Baroque style.

-On the facade, above the main entrance to the church, there is a statue of the Mother and Child.
-On the sides, the figures of St. Aya and St. Godelieve.
-Cartouche with the date 1720 year on top.
-Inside, a large polyptych, painted by Lucas Horenbault in 1596.
+On the façade, above the main entrance to the church, there is a figure of the Virgin and Child.
+On the sides, figures of St. Aya and St. Godelieve.
+At the top, a cartouche with the date 1720 year.
+Inside, a large polyptych painted by Lucas Horenbault in 1596 year.

-On the facade, above the main entrance to the church, there is a statue of the Mother and Child.
-On the sides, the figures of St. Aya and St. Godelieve.
-Cartouche with the date 1720 year on top.
-Inside, a large polyptych, painted by Lucas Horenbault in 1596.
+On the façade, above the main entrance to the church, there is a figure of the Virgin and Child.
+On the sides, figures of St. Aya and St. Godelieve.
+At the top, a cartouche with the date 1720 year.
+Inside, a large polyptych painted by Lucas Horenbault in 1596 year.

-The chapel in the infirmary served its function from the mid-16th century.
-There was a relic with the blood of St. Godelieve.
-In 1659 the parish priest Rahus de Scheemaecker and the superior of Beguines Philipotte Dysembaert gave the impetus to start the cult of St. Godelieve.
-The relic with blood was replaced with a relic of a part of the skull.
+The chapel in the infirmary had been used since the mid-16th century.
+There was a relic with the blood of St. Godelieve here.
+In 1659 the parish priest Rahus de Scheemaecker and the superior of the beguines Philipotte Dysembaert gave the impetus to the beginning of the cult of St. Godelieve.
+The relic with the blood was replaced by the relic of part of a skull.
 The cult became so strong that the chapel was named after St. Godelieve.
 Due to the increased influx of believers, in 1725 the chapel was enlarged.
-It has become a popular place of pilgrimage for people with eye and throat ailments.
-At the end of the 18th century, the chapel received its present shape.
+It became a popular place of pilgrimage for people with eye and throat ailments.
+At the end of the 18th century the chapel received its current form.
 Beguinage inscribed on the UNESCO World Heritage List.

 Address: